eficode-academy/codeascode/Aarhus-Instructions.md

 Each team needs _one_ server to be their pipeline server.
 Make sure that everyone connects to that particular server when setting thing up.

+Create a Kanban board for your project on [waffle.io](http://waffle.io).
+This will serve as the basis for your work, and should be up to date at all times.
+When you have created the waffle board send a link to
+** TODO MBA ** Where/how to expose the waffle board to instructors.
+MBA will write this.

 ## Iteration one
 In order to build our pipeline, we need to have our CI infrastructure up and running.